ClaireCp/pcsc/README.md

-Project 7 - Numerical Integration: Implementation of methods for the numerical computation of integrals in one or two dimensions
+Project 7 - Numerical Integration
+Implementation of methods for the numerical computation of integrals in one and two dimensions.

+## Functions of the program ##
+The program performs numerical integeration using three different methods:
+    - Midpoint
+    - Trapezoidal
+    - Cavalieri-Simpson
+This is possible for 1D functions (f:R->R) and 2D functions (f:R²->R).
+For the integration the range of a 1D function has to be continous and for a "D function only rectangular domain is accepted.

 ## How to compile the program ##